Capstone-Projects-2022-Spring/project-pill-io/README.md

       - Upon successfully uploading the pic, the user should see his or her updated profile pic (240pxx240px) in the settings page

 Test 5:
-(Changing / Updating a new First/Last name:
+(Changing / Updating a new First/Last name):

     Actions/Steps:
       - Login using your credentials